Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Method

-In Step 3, we estimate interactions among topics and visualize their relationships by mapping on the interaction map. \citet{hoff2002latent} proposed the latent space model, which expresses a relationship between actors of a network in an unobserved ``social space'', so-called latent space.
+We estimate interactions among topics and visualize their relationships by mapping them on the interaction map. \citet{hoff2002latent} proposed the latent space model, which expresses a relationship between actors of a network in an unobserved ``social space'', so-called latent space.
 Inspired by \citet{hoff2002latent}, \citet{Jeon:2021} proposed the latent space item response model (LSIRM) that viewed item response as a bipartite network and estimated the interaction between respondents and items using the latent space.
-LSIRM models two parts: an attribute part and an interaction part.
-In the attribute part, LSIRM estimates how much respondents respond to certain items and how many items are answered by some respondents.
-In the interaction part, LSIRM estimates the interaction between items and respondents, along with the latent position of each item and respondent on the interaction map.

-Given our goal to estimate the relationship among topics and visualize their latent positions on the interaction map based on their associated words, we use LSIRM with $\mathbf{X_i}$ from Step 2 as a bipartite network, where an item indicates a topic and respondents refers to words.
-However, the original LSIRM proposed by \citet{Jeon:2021} cannot be directly applicable here because it was designed for binary item response dataset, where each cell in the item response data is binary valued (0 or 1).
-On the contrary, here our input data $\mathbf{X_i}$ has continuous probabilities indicating how likely each word belongs to each topic.
-Therefore, in order to apply LSIRM to our input data $\mathbf{X_i}$, we need to expand the \citet{Jeon:2021} model to a Gaussian version, which is described in detail below.
+Given our goal to estimate the interactions among topics and visualize their latent positions on the interaction map based on their associated words, we use LSIRM with $\mathbf{X}$ as a bipartite network, where an item indicates a topic and respondents refer to words.
+However, the original LSIRM proposed by \citet{Jeon:2021} cannot be directly applicable here because it was designed for binary item response dataset, where each cell in the item response data has a binary value (0 or 1).
+On the contrary, here our input data $\mathbf{X}$ has continuous probabilities indicating how likely each word belongs to each topic.
+Therefore, in order to apply LSIRM to our input data $\mathbf{X}$, we need to expand the \citet{Jeon:2021} model to a Gaussian version, which is described in detail below.
+The modified Gaussian version of LSIRM can be written as